-Course timing: In modern parlance, the course will be partly "flipped."
+Course timing: In modern parlance, the course may be partly "flipped."
 That is, where I believe I can anticipate many questions in the course of material that may best fit a lecture style, and where resources permit, I will provide the lecture as a digital video, and expect the same attention to it as if it had been presented in class.
-These videos will be linked to on Sakai, and the visuals presented in them will also be posted there.
+Such video(s) will be linked to on Canvas, and the visuals presented in them will also be posted there.
 The goals are to present material in class more suited to discussion than to lecture, to get further in the course materials during the semester, and to use more class time for working through problems.
-It is anticipated that some classes may have to be taught remotely.
+It is anticipated that some classes will have to be taught remotely.

-Exam coverage: questions on exams may relate to material presented in the book, to material presented in class, to material presented in course videos and that presented on Sakai, whether posted by the instructor, a TA, or a student.
+Exam coverage: questions on the exam may relate to material presented in class, to material presented in course videos and that presented on Canvas, whether posted by the instructor, a TA, or a student.
+If publications, working papers, or notes are provided on Canvas, they might be covered on the exam.
 It is expected that this relation may be sufficiently subtle that some students will complain that they had never seen the material asked about; such complaints reflect more on the student than on the exam or its preparers.
-Any question for which it is believed that a better answer likely shows better understanding of game theory or better preparation to use game theory later in life, business or schooling, will be considered as a possible appropriate question to ask.
+Any question for which it is believed that a better answer likely shows better understanding of course subject matter or better preparation to use to material presented in class, later in life, business or schooling, will be considered as a possible appropriate question to ask.

-Communication to you: I will assume that an announcement posted on Sakai by 9 pm Sunday will be read by you before class on Monday, and by 9 pm Tuesday will be read before class on Wed.
+Communication to you: I will assume that an announcement posted on Canvas by 9 pm Sunday will be read by you before class on Monday, and by 9 pm Tuesday will be read before class on Wed.
 When turnaround time is shorter, or email more convenient, I will assume that an email sent to your official MU email address by 9:00 am the day of class will be read before class (use only your official MU email address to send email to me; I cannot legally assume I know the identity of anyone sending me email via a gmail or similar account).
 DoIT used to have a webpage telling you how to forward your official MU email automatically to another email address of your choosing (hotmail, e.g.) if you check that other email more often.
 In an example of their efforts to provide services, they have deleted that webpage; you're on your own for this.
-A number of students are unable to receive these messages because they fail to delete old messages from their student mailbox and so they exceed their storage quota and no new messages folder as well.
+A number of students are unable to receive these messages because they fail to delete old messages from their student mailbox and so they exceed their storage quota and no new messages can be received.
+Please be sure to not only delete old messages frequently but to empty out the Deleted Messages folder as well.
 It takes both of these delete attempts to completely free up the memory space in your account and prevent it from exceeding the quota.